-Under a 1031 exchange, however, you can defer paying taxes on the gain until a later time and use the entire $100,000 profit to invest in another.
+Under a 1031 exchange, however, you can defer paying capital gains taxes on the gain until a later time and use the entire $100,000 profit to invest in another.
 The concept of a 1031 exchange is the trading of real estate (one bought, one sold) without reporting whether there was a loss or gain on the transaction.

-1031 Exchange: Timelines and Restrictions
+Exchange Timelines and Restrictions

 The exchange period ends when a replacement property has been successfully exchanged with the original, not to exceed 180 days from the start of the Identification Period.

 Law states that you may only exchange real property with real property.
 But real property includes both commercial and residential property, as well as land.
 This means that under certain circumstances, taxpayers may exchange residential property for commercial property.
-An exception is that property inside of the United States cannot be transferred to property outside of the country.
-Also, the proceeds of a home sale must be reinvested within 180 days.
+An exception is that property inside of the United States cannot be transferred, to property outside of the country.
+Also; the proceeds of a home sale must be reinvested within 180 days.

 Following Through With a 1031 Tax Exchange

-The hardest part of following through with a 1031 exchange is finding a replacement property within the 45 days given by the IRS after relinquishing the original property.
+Finding a replacement property within the 45 days given by the IRS after relinquishing the first property is the hardest part.
 However, some guidelines can increase a person’s options.
 First, a taxpayer may choose up to three replacement properties, of any value, from which he/she must acquire at least one of those before the 180-day deadline.
-Another option, called the 95% rule, allows taxpayers to choose any number of replacement properties as long as the Fair Market Value of the properties received by the end of the exchange period is 95% or more of the total FMV of all potential properties identified.
+Another option; called the 95% rule, allows taxpayers to choose any number of replacement properties as long as the Fair Market Value of the properties received by the end of the exchange period is 95% or more of the total FMV of all potential properties identified.

-- Seek advice from a tax counselor CPA to ensure that you’re doing what is most beneficial for your business.
+Seek advice from a tax counselor CPA to ensure that you’re doing what is most beneficial for your business.

-- Sell your original property, making sure to include a cooperation clause in the sales agreement which states that the buyer is aware that you intend to complete a 1031 exchange, and wants to cooperate with you to accomplish this at no charge.
+Sell your first property, making sure to include a cooperation clause in the sales agreement which states that the buyer is aware that you intend to complete a 1031 exchange, and wants to cooperate with you to accomplish this at no charge.
 Please note that the closing agent is responsible in this case for contacting a Qualified Intermediary to order documents.

-- Keep in contact with the Qualified Intermediary.
+Keep in contact with the Qualified Intermediary.
 The proceeds from the sale go to the Qualified Intermediary.
 The funds will be placed in a separate market account.
 It is at this point that the exchange timeline begins.
-Written notification of a replacement property must be sent within 45 days of this date.
+Written notification of replacement property must be sent within 45 days of this date.

-- Send written identification of the replacement property before the 45th day to the Qualified Intermediary, the seller of the replacement property or an attorney.
+Send written identification of the replacement property before the 45th day to the Qualified Intermediary; the seller of the replacement property or an attorney.
 Everyone who signed the exchange agreement must sign this written announcement.

-- Agree to purchase a replacement property, again including a cooperation clause.
+Agree to purchase a replacement property, again including a cooperation clause.
 This document will show the QI as the buyer, although the deed will reflect the actual buyer.

-- Wait.
+Wait.
 The Qualified Intermediary will put the exchange funds and growth proceeds into escrow.
 He or she will send you information regarding incoming monies.